NeZLiPand/Customer-Hub/README.md

 ###
 - Spring Boot applications:
-  - If your project is built with Spring Boot, creating a JAR file is the standard approach.
+  - If your project is built with Spring Boot, creating a JAR file is the standard approach;
   - Spring Boot produces self-contained JAR files that bundle all necessary dependencies and can run independently on any machine with a Java Runtime Environment (JRE) or Java Development Kit (JDK).
 - Easy distribution and deployment:
-  - A JAR file is convenient for distribution and deployment on different machines or servers.
+  - A JAR file is convenient for distribution and deployment on different machines or servers;
   - All that is required to run it is a working installation of Java.

 </details>